 In addition to the substances such as aspirin and acetaminophen that people typically think of as OTC drugs, many other commonly available products are considered OTC drugs by the Food and Drug Administration (FDA).
 Some toothpastes, some mouthwashes, some types of eye drops, wart removers, first aid creams and ointments that contain antibiotics, and even dandruff shampoos are considered OTC drugs.
 Each country establishes which drugs are available OTC in that country.

 Some OTC drugs were originally available only by prescription.
 After many years of use under prescription regulation, drugs with excellent safety records may be approved by the FDA for over-the-counter sale.
-The analgesic ibuprofen and the indigestion remedy famotidine are examples of such drugs.
+The analgesic ibuprofen and the heartburn remedy famotidine are examples of such drugs.
 Often, the OTC version has a substantially lower amount of active ingredient in each tablet, capsule, or caplet than does the prescription drug.
-When establishing appropriate doses of OTC drugs, manufacturers and the FDA try to balance safety and effectiveness Drug Effectiveness and Safety The main goals of drug development are effectiveness and safety.
+When establishing appropriate doses of OTC drugs, manufacturers and the FDA try to balance safety and effectiveness Drug Effectiveness and Safety The main goals of drug development are demonstrating the effectiveness and safety of the drug.
 Because all drugs can harm as well as help, safety is relative.
-The difference between the usual effective dose and the dose... read more .
+The difference between the usual... read more .

 OTC drugs are not always better tolerated than similar prescription drugs.
-For example, the OTC sleep aid diphenhydramine can cause just as serious adverse effects as many prescription sleep aids, especially in older people.
+For example, the OTC sleep aid diphenhydramine can cause adverse effects that are just as serious as those associated with many prescription sleep aids, especially in older people.